 Kids love this dish.
-I’m not having a hard time encouraging my kids to finish their meal when I make something out of this chicken lollipop recipe.
+I’m not having a hard time encouraging my kids to finish their food when they’re having this dish.
 In case your kids are picky with their food, you now know what to serve them.

 - 10 pieces chicken wings

 - 3 teaspoons salt

 - Divide the chicken wing into 3 parts by slicing through the joints.
 Set aside the wingtip for other possible uses.

 - Shape the wing to look like a lollipop.
 You should have two parts of the chicken wing by now: the one with a single bone and the one with two bones.
 Start by selecting the part with one bone.

 - Separate the meat from the bone by sliding a sharp knife around the tip of the bone where meat is still connected (do not cut through the bone).